alisabrigok/men-stack-to-do/README.md

   -- Delete To-Do
   - Mark To-Dos As Completed,
-  - Authentication (Meaning you need to sign up or login in order to use the app), -- Ability to update credentials later on
+  - Authentication (Meaning you need to sign up or login in order to use the app), -- Ability to update credentials later on,
+  -- Ability to delete the user later on
   - Authorization (Meaning each user can only interact with stuff that belong to them)

 ## Dependencies And Terms Breakdown